purerosefallen/YGOSalvation-Admin/README.md

 # Setup
 - Install MongoDB
 - Install Nodist
-- Install Strapi and Set Nodejs to version 10 or higher.
+- Set Nodejs to version 10 or higher.
+- Setup a MongoDB user
+- Make sure MongoDB is running
+- Use `.env.sample` to a create a `.env` file with the proper configurations

 ```
 nodist 10